Start page

 Eng. strum – Cz., Pol., Rus., Slv., Ukr. struna "to strum" a.o.

 OE. *witing from witian "to order", "to determine" – Rus., Ukr. vit'az', Bulg. vitez, Slvk. vít'az и др. слав.
-It is believed that Slav. *vítędzĭ was borrowed as a result of dissimilation from the Gmc. *viking (VASMER M. 1964" 323).
+It is believed that Slav. *vítędzĭ was borrowed resulting dissimilation from the Gmc. *viking (VASMER M. 1964" 323).
 However, such examples are rare, and the narrowly specific meaning of “pirate” did not correspond to Slavic realities.

 Eng. wolf – Rus. volkhv, Bulg. vlъkhva "a wizard", Sloven. volhva "a soothsayer".

 Among the similarities between English and Ossetian languages, which were discussed in the section " Germanic tribes in Eastern Europe in the Bronze Age", could be those which relate to the time when the Anglo-Saxons and the Ossetians were in the steppes of Ukraine.
-Highlighting them is difficult, but can be considered separate Anglo-Saxon-Ossetian matches or those which have no reliable Germanic etymology.
+Highlighting them is difficult, but they can be considered separate Anglo-Saxon-Ossetian matches or those with no reliable Germanic etymology.
 For example:

 OE. corđor "group, herd, multiplicity" – Osset. qord, "the same".